rohit1901/boom-router/README.md

 import { memoryLocation } from "boom-router/memory-location";

 it("renders a user page", () => {
-  // `static` option makes it immutable
-  // even if you call `navigate` somewhere in the app location won't change const { hook } = memoryLocation({ path: "/user/2", static: true });
+  // `static` mode is used to prevent the hook from updating the location const { hook } = memoryLocation({ path: "/user/2", static: true });

   const { container } = render(